rajivsarvepalli/mock-alchemy/docs/index.rst

                 <img src="_static/index_contribute.svg" class="card-img-top" alt="contribute to mock-alchemy action icon" height="72">
                 <div class="card-body flex-fill">
                     <h5 class="card-title">Contributor guide</h5>
-                    <p class="card-text">Interesed in making improvements to this package?
+                    <p class="card-text">Interesed in making improvements to this library?
 The process for suggesting and making changes is described in more detail here along
                     with the required development dependencies.</p>

 .. container:: custom-button